Sugar River Raceway Presents

 And what’s to drink for that matter.
 Are you the typical American?
 You plan most of your goofing off with eating and drinking bolted on?
 If you’re in this audience we know you like vintage go karts.
 Maybe you’re looking in on this article thinking about your first trip to Brodhead, WI?
 Assuming your a Foodie let’s tell you how we do Friday’s at the ‘Brodhead Historics’.

 We pack Friday full of fun.
 We start with practice and a couple rounds of heat races in the morning and early afternoon.
-We have a food concession at the track that we think serves pretty good lunch stuff.
-But that isn’t what we’re trying to sell you.
-That’s just to get you through the heavy lifting part of the day.
 When the racing noise stops we roll all the vintage karts on to the front stretch creating an instant kart show.
 To up the fun quotient just a bit we add a beer (local New Glarus Brewery beer, only available in WI), wine and cheese tasting.
-And like your beer, your cheese is a WI product.
-But much more than that all the cheese is made in Green County Wisconsin (the county you’re standing in) which is one of the largest dairy and cheese producing counties in the country.
+And like our New Glarus beer, your cheese is a WI product.
+But much more than that all the cheese is made in Green County Wisconsin (the county we’re karting in) which is one of the largest dairy and cheese producing counties in the country.
 So add it up; kart show of amazing vintage karts, show judging, a few cold ones with some great cheese, great conversation, and some fun trivia and games conducted by Bill McCornack = a home run.
 That’s what we’re trying to sell you!